BlueWhiteIllustrated - Nitt Clips: Wednesday player interviews

 Nitt Clips: Wednesday player interviews

-Following James Franklins's Tuesday press conference, Penn State allowed the media to meet with a handful of players Wednesday, including offensive lineman Juice Scruggs, defensive end Jayson Oweh and linebacker Brandon Smith.
+Following James Franklins's Tuesday press conference, Penn State allowed the media to meet with a handful of players Wednesday, including running back Devyn Ford, offensive lineman Michal Menet, defensive lineman PJ Mustipher, linebacker Ellis Brooks and kicker Jake Pinegar.
+We also included linebacker Jesse Luketa's video conference, which was the only one that took place Tuesday afternoon.

 You can watch those video conferences below.